m8than/RWKV-LM-LoRA/README.md

 args.lora_alpha = 32
 ```

+Sequential training has also been added, this should help longer context lengths (instead of randomly sampling data from the dataset)
 ## TODOs

 * Seperate model merging to allow LoRA pretrained models to be used with other RWKV inference implementation (especially [ChatRWKV](https://github.com/BlinkDL/ChatRWKV))